 Register a plug-in to be deployed on-premise

-Plug-ins and custom workflow activities are custom code that you develop to extend the existing functionality of Dynamics 365 for Customer Engagement apps.
+Plug-ins and custom workflow activities are custom code that you develop to extend the existing functionality of Dynamics 365 Customer Engagement (on-premises).
 Before a plug-in or custom workflow activity can be used, it must be registered with the server.
 A plug-in and custom workflow activity registration tool is available for download.

 While this topic focuses primarily on plug-ins, most of the information is also applicable to custom workflow activities.
 One difference between the two is that for custom workflow activity assemblies, you register just the assembly.
 For plug-ins, you register the plug-in assembly and one or more steps per plug-in.
 For more information about custom workflow activities, see Custom Workflow Activities (Workflow Assemblies).